Temptation of Christ: Historicity

 E. P. Sanders notes that it is difficult to assess whether the fast of 40 days was by the historical Jesus or a creation of the early Church; there is a parallel with the 40 years of wandering by the Israelites in the desert of Sinai.
-Since the elements that are in Matthew and Luke but not in Mark are mostly pairs of quotations rather than detailed narration, many scholars believe these extra details originate in the theoretical Q Document.
+Many scholars believe the quotations shared by Matthew and Luke originate in the hypothetical Q source, though many others increasingly reject the hypothesis in favor of Luke's use of Matthew or vice versa.

-Sanders writes that it is likely Jesus was alone for meditation at times, felt temptations, and fasted prior to his ministry, with even the ‘forty days’ being possible.
+Sanders writes that it is likely Jesus was alone for meditation at times, felt temptations, and fasted prior to his ministry, with even the 'forty days' being possible.
 However, he finds the conversation with Satan, the scene at the top of the Temple, and the vision of the kingdoms to be mythological elaborations of the historical event.
-Dale Allison was long convinced that Matthew and Luke’s temptation stories were fictional stories based on Deuteronomy, but has recently expressed second thoughts.
+Dale Allison was long convinced that Matthew and Luke's temptation stories were fictional stories based on Deuteronomy, but has recently expressed second thoughts.
 If the historical Jesus held a Mosaic typology, as Allison argues, then the temptation narratives might rather be mythic elaborations on an actual retreat into the wilderness by Jesus to reenact the fast of Moses, similar to the baptismal narratives.
-Regardless, aspects of the stories such as Jesus successfully fighting the devil, his association with the Holy Spirit, his knowledge of the Hebrew Bible, his miraculous powers, and depiction of messianic identity are consistent with what is otherwise known of the historical Jesus.Craig Evans argues in favor of the temptation narratives’ historicity given its coherence with the motif of battle with Satan found in the gospels.
+Regardless, aspects of the stories such as Jesus successfully fighting the devil, his association with the Holy Spirit, his knowledge of the Hebrew Bible, his miraculous powers, and depiction of messianic identity are consistent with what is otherwise known of the historical Jesus.
+Craig Evans argues in favor of the temptation narratives' historicity given its coherence with the motif of battle with Satan found in the gospels.